Identifiable learning of dissipative dynamics: Discussion

-This work introduces I-OnsagerNet, a framework that unifies physical interpretability with rigorous identifiability for complex dissipative dynamics.
-By extending the Onsager principle to stochastic and far-from-equilibrium systems, it ensures a unique energy landscape and a clear decomposition of the drift force into reversible and irreversible components.
+This work introduces {\ourmethodname}, a framework that unifies physical interpretability, universal approximation, and rigorous identifiability for learning complex dissipative dynamics.
+It ensures a unique energy landscape and a clear decomposition of the drift force into reversible and irreversible components.
 This structure enables key thermodynamic quantities, particularly the entropy production rate that characterizes time-irreversibility, to be directly inferred from data.
-Applications to polymer stretching and stochastic gradient Langevin dynamics demonstrate the versatility of I-OnsagerNet as a general tool for uncovering unknown dynamics in non-equilibrium phenomena.
+Applications to polymer stretching and stochastic gradient Langevin dynamics demonstrate the versatility of {\ourmethodname} as a general tool for uncovering unknown dynamics in non-equilibrium phenomena.
 With its identifiable and physically consistent representation of dynamics, the framework opens new avenues for data-driven discovery and control of complex systems, offering a unified perspective on diverse nonequilibrium processes across scientific disciplines~\cite{dobson2003protein,whitesides2002self,zhao2023learning}.
 Building on these foundations, several promising directions remain for further exploration.
-A natural extension is to integrate operator learning architectures~\cite{lu2021learning,li2021fourier,kovachki2023neural}, enabling the treatment of systems with varying parameters and dynamic boundary conditions.
+A natural extension is to apply our approach to learn the non-equilibrium dynamics of other scientifically important systems, such as information processing in the brain~\cite{nartallo2026nonequilibrium}, the thermodynamics of active matter~\cite{marchetti2013hydrodynamics}, and protein folding~\cite{dobson2003protein}.
 Another direction is to design equilibrium-preserving sampler and numerical difference scheme by systematically quantifying and reducing irreversibility.
 Finally, our current framework inherently focuses on macroscopic dynamics learned from coarse-grained descriptions.
 Extending it to learn directly from mesoscopic or microscopic information through an operator-level formulation offers an exciting pathway toward broader and more versatile applications.